Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 The following supplements can be helpful for keeping your gut on track.
 As always, you should consult your healthcare professional prior to beginning any new dietary or lifestyle regimen, including dietary supplements.

-Ancient Nutrition’s Leaky Gut capsules are formulated to support gut function with a powerful blend of botanicals formulated for gut integrity, as well as adaptogenic mushrooms and 2 Billion CFUs* of probiotics.
+Ancient Nutrition’s Leaky Gut capsules are formulated to support gut function with a powerful blend of botanicals formulated for gut integrity, as well as adaptogenic mushrooms and 2 billion CFUs* (*at time of manufacture) of probiotics.

-This multifaceted formula features the key ingredients: licorice root, astragalus, marshmallow, lion’s mane mushroom and L-glutamine, along with 2 billion CFUs (colony forming units) of Together these support digestive function health and promote healthy elimination, while also helping to maintain healthy gut microflora.
+This multifaceted formula features the key ingredients: licorice root, astragalus, marshmallow, lion’s mane mushroom and L-glutamine.
+Together these support digestive function health and promote healthy elimination, while also helping to maintain healthy gut microflora.

 Here’s a bit more about reach ingredient found in these Leaky Gut capsules: